Boeing 747 Order Book: De-Risked

-The Boeing (BA) 747-8 program has not been the program that Boeing would have hoped it would be and the US jet maker also sees no future for the aircraft as a passenger aircraft having dropped the aircraft in its latest market forecast for the coming 20 years.
+The Boeing (BA) 747-8 program has not been the program that Boeing would have hoped it would be and the US jet maker also sees no future for the aircraft as a passenger aircraft, having dropped the aircraft in its latest market forecast for the coming 20 years.

 Source: wikipedia.com

 This sentiment is reflected in the order book and the year-to-date cancellations, which so far stand at 8.
 In January, Boeing and Arik Air reached an agreement to swap 2 orders for the Boeing 747-8I to an order for 2 Boeing 787-9 aircraft.
-The swap did make a lot of sense, since there never seemed to be a chance of the Boeing 747-8I being delivered to the African carrier and even the Boeing 787 order can easily be earmarked as doubtful.
+The swap did make a lot of sense since there never seemed to be a chance of the Boeing 747-8I being delivered to the African carrier and even the Boeing 787 order can easily be earmarked as doubtful.
 In March, more cancellations followed when All Nippon Cargo canceled 2 orders and 1 out of 4 ordered Boeing 747-8I aircraft for defunct Russian Transaero was canceled.
 At the same time, an unidentified customer was added for 1 Boeing 747-8I.
 At first, I thought the unidentified customer would be picking up the canceled Transaero airframe but the latest rumors are that Qatar Amiri Flight will be taking up an aircraft that has already been built and was once destined for Abu Dhabi Amiri Flight.

-Compared to the last time I covered the Boeing 747-8 backlog, the number of orders for the passenger variant have gone from 48 to 45, reflecting the cancellations for the remaining 4 Transaero jumbos on order and 1 order.
+Compared to the last time I covered the Boeing 747-8 backlog, the number of orders for the passenger variant has gone from 48 to 45, reflecting the cancellations for the remaining 4 Transaero jumbos on order and 1 order.
 Deliveries increased to 43 reflecting 2 deliveries to Korean Air.
 This leaves the Boeing 747 program with only 2 orders in backlog: 1 for Korean Air and 1 for an unidentified customer.
-These could very well be the last -8I aircraft to be delivered apart from the Presidential Aircraft.
+These could very well be the last -8I aircraft to be delivered apart from the Presidential aircraft.

-For the Boeing 747-8F there were no new firm orders and there also were no deliveries.
+For the Boeing 747-8F, there were no new firm orders and there also were no deliveries.

 Qatar Airways CEO Akbar Al Baker said that it had ordered 2 Boeing 747-8 freighters.
 These aircraft have not been added to Boeing’s order book, but in my view an order would make sense for the Gulf carrier given the carrier’s aspirations.
 Therefore, I have added them to the upcoming orders and options bringing the total to 33, where the potential for an order from All Nippon Cargo has been taken out and the potential for the Presidential aircraft has been set to two.